ElGuillermo/HLL_CRCON_Installer/README.md

 Installs an Hell Let Loose (HLL) CRCON (see : https://github.com/MarechJ/hll_rcon_tool) on a fresh Linux system.

 ## Features
-- Check for requirements (Git, Docker, Docker compose plugin) and installs them if needed
+- Checkd for requirements (Git, Docker, Docker compose plugin) and installs them if needed
-- Download the latest CRCON release
+- Downloadd the latest CRCON release
-- Configure the first game server to be managed (`.env`, `compose.yaml`, CSRF verification and Scorebot urls)
+- Configured the first game server to be managed (`.env`, `compose.yaml`, CSRF verification and Scorebot urls)

 Tested on :
 - [Debian](https://www.debian.org/) 12.9.0